CodesOfRishi/navita/README.md

 Search recently visited directory paths and navigate to the selected one.
 This feature can still be used by omitting the -- option if the provided string does not match any directory paths in your PWD.
 See the [*CDGeneral*](#change-to-directory) feature.

 > [!NOTE]
-> Visit a few directories to build a history.
+> Visit a few directories after a clean or initial installation to build a history.

 <div align="center">